surajsau/ML-Android/README.md

 # ML Android
- Implementing various ML usecases in Android
+Implementing various ML usecases in Android using strictly Jetpack Compose

 | **Demo** | **About** |
 |--|--|